-As a big fan of buying used and currently tasked with purchasing a whole new spring/summer wardrobe, I have been spending a lot of time shopping lately.
+As a big fan of buying used clothes, and currently tasked with purchasing a whole new spring/summer wardrobe, I have been spending a lot of time shopping lately.
+Buying used clothes is a great for those who are either on a smaller budget or working on debt management.
 I started out my mission by purchasing some spring and summer basics such as dresses, sandals, and tanks in plain colors and prints so I could get the most use of them.
 However, sick of stripes and solids I headed to my local Buffalo Exchange yesterday to see what I could find.
 (Buffalo Exchange is a retailer with locations across the U.S. where clothing is bought, sold and traded locally with store customers.)

 Before going to Buffalo Exchange, I made a quick pit stop in my closet to see what I could bring to sell/trade.
 Usually, I keep a bag of things that can either be sold or donated at the bottom of my closet.
 I grabbed this bag and quickly surveyed what I had and set off.
-I followed these tips that I’ve found useful to get the most value:
+I followed these tips that I’ve found useful to get the most value out of buying used clothes:

 - Do your research and know your store.
 The stores typically buy for the current and upcoming season, but many times they are overstocked on certain items and really low on others.
 Give them a call before you go to get an idea of what specifically they are looking for.
 For example, I assumed for the spring and summer seasons, dresses would be in demand.
 However, they were overstocked and were actually looking for some more casual t-shirts with fun prints.
 Also, take into account the location of the store.
 For example, if it is in a trendier neighborhood there might be certain items they are more likely to buy.
 If you have time, visit the store beforehand to get a better idea of what they sell and what you have to offer that is comparable.